 -By Design, tackling energy poverty in the North East of England.
 Funding body: Newcastle University Strategic research committee, value £3600, completed May 2010

--Advances in Building Performance Simulation, Newcastle University Strategic research committee, value £4000, due for completion 2011.
+-Advances in Building Performance Simulation, Newcastle University Strategic research committee, value £4000, Completed 2011.

 Visiting Lecturer on Intelligent and sustainable facades, MSc.
 Advanced Sustainability in the Built Environment, School of Architecture, Dundee University